rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Werebeast (WIP).md

 | 20th  |        +10        | Werebeast Feat                            |
 \</div>

+**Wild Dice (1).** Most of your abilities as a Werebeast are based off of your Wild Dice, which is a d8.
+You start of with 2 Wild Dice, and gain another at 5th, 9th and 14th levels.

 **Beast Form.
-Action (2PM):** You go through a violent transformation, becoming a wild, untamed beast.
-You gain 1d8+your Werebeast level temporary hit points, and gain a natural weapon of 1d8 (20/2x) slashing damage.
+Full Action (2PM):** You go through a violent transformation, becoming a wild, untamed beast.
+You gain 1d8+your Werebeast level temporary hit points.
+You can spend +1 PM, up to your Wild Dice, to increase that by 2d8.

+While on best form you gain a natural weapon of your **Wild Dice** (20/2x) slashing damage.

 While on your beast form, you switch your physical and mental attributes.
 Strength <-> Inteligence, Dexterity <-> Sensibility, Constitution <-> Presence.

 If you lose your temporary hit points, you revert back to your human form.
 You can also voluntarily turn back as a Movement Action.

-At 5th, 9th and 15th levels your natural weapon damage increases by 1d8, and you can spend an extra 2PM when transforming to increase your temp HP by 2d8

 **Monstruous Blood.
-Action (1PM):**
+Action (1PM+, up to your Wild Dice):**
 - Human form: Choose an ally you can see within 6sqr of you.
-They recover 1d8 HP
+They recover 1d8 HP per PM spent.
 - Beast form: Make a ranged attack (DEX) against an enemy you can see within 6sqr of you.
-On a hit they take 2d8 poison damage.
-This damage increases with your natural weapon damage
+On a hit they take 2d8 poison damage per PM spent.

 ### Werebeast Feats